coderofsalvation/powscript/doc/FAQ.md

+> *Q:* Is powscript a programming language ?

+> A: not really.

+> *Q:* What do i need to run powscript?

+> A: nothing, just a linux bash-shell (v4 and upwards).

-*Q:* can i just use bash syntax inside powscript?
+> *Q:* can i just use bash syntax inside powscript?

-> A: yes (in theory), however always check the output of 'powscript --compile yourfile' in case you get weird errors.
+> A: yes (in theory), however always check the output (or `powscript -c yourfile`) in case you get weird errors.

-*Q:* there seems to be a lot of info missing on bash syntax
+> *Q:* there seems to be a lot of info missing on bash syntax

-> A: type 'info bash' for more on the language itself
+> A: type `info bash` for more on the language itself

-*Q:* how can i debug powscript syntax

-    $ DEBUG=1 powscript --compile foo.pow
-    # 0|0|0
-    build(){
-    # 0|2|1
-      set -x
-    # 2|2|1
-      set -e
-    ..

-Since powscript only does indentbased syntactical sugar, sometimes you want to see how the powscript gets parsed.
-Setting the `DEBUG` envvar will output extra lines:

-    # current indentation | last indentation | stack position
+> *Q:* How fast is shellscript

+> A: Fast enough.
+But as with any programming languages: it depends on what you're trying to achieve.
+A good rule of thumb is: the more file-based operations (`sed` or `> foo.txt` e.g.), the slower the code.
+Use `time yourfunction` to benchmark your function.
+Use async operations or `GNU parallel` to use multiple cores.

+> *Q:* Why is `./powscript` saying 'compiling ...' during first run?

+> A: this happens only once.
+It's just building a cache of pre-compiled libraries.

+> *Q:* Did Jeremy Ashkenas blackmail you to do this?

+> A: No, but he is a big inspiration.
+Powscript, just like coffeescript focuses on getting things done quicker.